This page lists all BCT Faculty members. Associates and Emeritus Faculty are listed on separate pages.

 P. Eng.
 (EGBC and ASCE Associate Member)

-Professor Clouston teaches courses in material mechanics, bio-based laminates, and structural timber design to architects, engineers, and building technologists.
-With over 80 publications, her research focuses on the structural behavior and efficient use of advanced bio-based (wood, grass and straw) composite materials.
+Dr. Clouston teaches courses in material mechanics, bio-based laminates, and structural timber design to students in construction, architecture and engineering.
+With over 80 publications, her research focuses on the structural behavior and efficient use of advanced composite materials made from wood, bamboo and straw.
 Some of the technologies studied and developed in her lab include: laminated bamboo lumber, mass timber t-beams, and hybrid cross-laminated timber-concrete systems – a key innovation used in the J.W.
 Olver Design Building floors.
 Recent research showed the structural viability of utilizing low-value trees grown in the northeastern United States as raw material for cross-laminated timber (CLT) panels.
 This led to the commercialization of Eastern Hemlock CLT and the first ever implementation of northeastern-sourced CLT in buildings.
 The work has the broader benefits of incentivizing local wood use as a low-carbon, climate-smart building material option while bolstering local forest-based businesses.

-Prof. Clouston is a registered professional engineer (EGBC) and serves as Associate Editor of the ASCE Journal of Materials in Civil Engineering.
+Dr. Clouston is co-author of several books, most notably the recently released textbook “Mass Timber: Materials, Design, and Construction” published by John Wiley & Sons.
+She is also a registered professional engineer (EGBC) and serves as Associate Editor of the ASCE Journal of Materials in Civil Engineering.
 In 2016, she led the design, engineering, and construction of a large student design/build project that culminated in the construction of a Massive Timber Dome (30ft x 30ft) on the plaza of the UMass Fine Arts Center.

 L. Carl Fiocchi